 You could layer mushrooms on top of the patty, but isn’t it annoying when they slide off?
 You could also try grinding up raw mushrooms to include in the patty, but after lots of tries, I don’t think that’s the best way to do it.
 The solution I’ve hit upon starts with rough chopping the mushrooms, mixing in chopped onions and herbs, and then sautéing this mixture.
 I then mix this into the patty and get a burger with a wonderful earthy flavor.
-I like to complement this with a house-made sauce that I have also refined over time, and include for you below.
+The perfect complement is the house-made sauce that I have refined over time, and include for you below.

-I’ve made this type of burger several times for family and friends and they all loved it; it’s a universal hit.
+I’ve made this burger several times for family and friends — they always love it and think it’s really unique and special.

 - 1 cup mayo